To model human linguistic prediction, make LLMs less superhuman: Towards LLMs that are better aligned with humans

 \section{Towards LLMs that are better aligned with humans}

-In this section, we highlight how changes to language model training procedures and neural network architectures could address the issues outlined in the previous sections.
-The most obvious discrepancy to address is the mismatch in the quantity and quality of training data; we hypothesize that limiting training data would limit LLMs' opportunities to memorize knowledge that humans may not have, and could hinder the development of superhuman short-term memory mechanisms, which emerge in Transformers only after considerable training \citep{armenietal22}.
+How could changes to language model architectures and training procedures address the issues we have identified?
+The most obvious discrepancy that needs to be addressed is the mismatch in the quantity and quality of training data.
+Limiting training data would not only limit LLMs' opportunities to memorize knowledge that humans may not have, but also hinder the development of superhuman short-term memory mechanisms, which emerge in Transformers only after considerable training \citep{armeni_2022_characterizing}.
+Such efforts could follow in the footsteps of the BabyLM Challenge \citep{warstadt_2023_proceedings, wilcox_2025_bigger}, a yearly shared task that invites teams to train language models on curated datasets that consist of 100 million words or less, about 40\% of which is transcribed child-directed speech or text material intended for children.
+This shared task has shown that language models can learn robust linguistic generalizations from human-scale amounts of data, pointing to the feasibility of this paradigm.
+But it is as of yet unknown if training on this corpus addresses the superhuman long-term and short-term memory issues described above.

-A recent effort to spur research on language models with human-scale training data is the BabyLM Challenge \citep{warstadtetal23, wilcoxetal25}.
-This shared task invited teams to train language models on curated datasets that consist of 100 million words or less, about 40\% of which is transcribed child-directed speech or text material intended for children.
-Evaluation on grammatical minimal pair discrimination \citep{warstadtetal20} demonstrated the potential of language models to learn robust linguistic generalizations from small amounts of data.
-While this kind of human-scale training seems promising, it remains to be seen whether it will address the superhuman long-term and short-term memory issues described above.
-In addition, a fundamental question remains about the correct mixture of training data that will give rise to the next-word predictions that are representative of those of the typical human reader.
-Identifying the right kind of training data is complicated by the fact that humans learn through other sensory experience in addition to linguistic input; for example, humans may learn the fact that bananas are typically yellow from having seen bananas, rather than from reading text that describes the color of bananas.
+A fundamental question remains about the correct mixture of training data that will give rise to the next-word predictions that are representative of those of the typical human reader.
+Identifying the right kind of training data is complicated by the fact that humans learn through other sensory experience in addition to linguistic input \citep{bender_2020_climbing}; for example, most humans might learn the fact that bananas are typically yellow from having seen bananas, rather than from reading text that describes the color of bananas.
+This raises the possibility that fully human-like word predictions would require training on multimodal data, or additional textual data that would compensate for the lack of multimodal training.